-BIG4 Bright is located directly on the shore of the beautiful Ovens River.
+BIG4 Bright Holiday Park is located directly on the banks of the beautiful Ovens River.
 A mecca for trout fishing!

 Take the whole family or your best fishing buddy and enjoy your day and set out with some local knowledge.

 If you don't own your own fishing gear, one of our local outdoor shops can set you up with gear and a license then off you go.
 Trout season is open from early September until Queens Birthday weekend.
 A Victorian Fishing Recreation license is required and is actively controlled to ensure a healthy river system is sustained.
 Licenses, fishing tackle, bait and gear can be purchased at the Bright Outdoor Shop phone 0357 551 818.